 Most automobile safety experts suggest that drivers should take a short break every two hours.
 If you are travelling with family members, friends, or pets, you could very well end up making multiple pit stops on even the most modest road trips.
 It is important for drivers to think ahead and plan to make scheduled stops but also to be aware of upcoming locations for emergency bathroom breaks or a few minutes of fresh air for a car-sick passenger.

 Informational road signs can help drivers do just that.
 These signs come in two types.
 The first type of informational road sign are put in place by state or local agencies and serve to provide drivers with official information about the road on which they are travelling and surrounding areas.
-Here are a few common types of official roadways and how they can be used to plan your pit stops.
+Here are a few common types of official roadways signs and how they can be used to plan your pit stops.

 Upcoming destination listings appear as large, square green signs with white or silver reflective writing.
 These signs list upcoming exits and major destinations and the distance in miles to each.
 These signs can be especially useful on long drives to estimate the time it will take you to reach a particular place.
 These listings are usually placed a short distance past the on-ramp of an exit so that incoming motorists are immediately aware of where they are in relation to nearby cities.
 These listing also appear on state highways but at less regular intervals.
 These signs are essential in determining when to make fuel stops.